tptshepo/snapdev/README.md

 Generate for all models.
 Model filename: default.json
 ========== Source Code ==========
-MyModel.java
+MyAppModel.java
 ```

-`MyModel.java` is the output of the code generation.
+`MyAppModel.java` is the output of the code generation.
 Any code that needs to be generated must be placed in the `src` folder.

 A `dist` folder will be created under the `my-project` folder with the results of the code generation.